-Resource Consents may be required if your project does not meet the requirements of the Resource Management Act and the Council’s District Plan.
+Resource Consent may be required if your project does not meet the requirements of the Resource Management Act and the Council’s District Plan.

 Essentially, Resource Consent applies to work you intend to do on the land (which may include building if it falls outside the District Plan and allowable Building Envelope) and Building Consent applies to building work you do.